 The beauty of the archipelago of Bocas del Toro made quite an impression on Christopher Columbus who discovered it in 1502: Columbus island (isla Colon), Christopher island (isla Cristobal), or the admiral’s bay (bahía del Almirante) are some of the names one can see on its map.
 Later, the islands developed into ship supply and repair bases, as indicated by their names: isla Bastimentos translates as supplies and isla Carenero as ship careening.
 Isla Colon is the largest island of the archipelago and hosts the local capital of Bocas del Toro.
 Founded in 1826, it became the third most important city in Panama until the 1920s.
 The United Fruit Company, the biggest producer of bananas that is known today as Keep traveling!

 The small town of Santa Elena has expanded massively since the Monteverde Cloud Forest gained popularity, and Costa Rica became the destination for biodiversity.
-Hesitating between exploring the very touristy Monteverde Cloud Forest, or the off the beaten path Keep reading
+Hesitating between exploring the very touristy Monteverde Cloud Forest, or the off the beaten path Keep traveling!

 One of Central America’s most picturesque hikes runs between the mountain town of Boquete and the lesser known Cerro Punta in Pamana.
 Both lay in different valleys putting them a good three-hour bus ride away from each other.
 They are also linked by the famous 9-kilometre Quetzal trail, squeezed between two dead end roads, for a total of about 23 kilometres.
-Given the elevation gain, Keep traveling
+Given the elevation gain, Keep traveling!

 He is insisting, really insisting on me wearing my life jacket.
 It is just a short crossing, and with a lake filled with aggressive bull sharks, I think it doesn’t matter whether you drown or float.
 But I gently put the bright red jacket around my neck while one of the crew members of this packed ferry is watching me closely.
-Keep reading
+Keep traveling!

 Since the archipelago of Bocas del Toro was discovered in 1502 by Christopher Columbus, the island of Bastimentos has served as a base for vessels; hence its name that literally translates as “supplies”.
 Its fertile soil and tropical climate are ideal for a wide variety of plants to grow plentifully as we are about to discover, setting off for a jungle and beach hike with our specialized guides.
 Keep traveling!

 The Sarapiqui River is powerful and brownish, as it has been raining non-stop for the past 24 hours.
 Seated in a kayak, resting on the river bank, I observe how David flips himself over with his kayak in the current.
 The short red embarkation is now floating downstream, upside down.
 Within a few seconds though, David appears from underneath the water, with a huge smile.
 “So this is how we do the underwater exit”, he says.
 “Your turn now!”
-Keep reading
+Keep traveling!

 I am having a déja-vu: a 4:45AM alarm clock to catch an early bus en route for our next adventure.
 The now familiar chicken bus, the bumpy ride on the unpaved road, the farm workers getting on and off… It reminds me a lot of Carmelita, Guatemala.
 Except that instead of blasting music, the radio screams out the local news: challenges faced by women working in tobacco factories letting their kids alone for the day, a call for blood donations, free medical consultations on the main square of Estelí,… We are in the north east of Nicaragua, where the left Sandinista movement has been the strongest and still prevails.
 Keep traveling!